 Customer feedback can be valuable in many ways.
 If you have good feedback, it can be a signal for other customers that will help them with their purchasing decisions.
 Along with that, you can also look at feedback (both good and bad) to find insights that will help you improve your business and your products.

 Beyond standard feedback on product pages, you could also ask your customers for feedback on social media.
 Ask them what they like about your product, if they would change anything, if they would like to see any specific features.
+According to Usersnap’s CX survey, companies listening to customer feedback and actively work on customer experience have 3x higher expect growth rate.
 This not only gets you the feedback you need, but it can also be a way to engage with your customers and show them that you care about their opinions.

 15. Cover the Competition